Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 How can I monitor performance after a site opens?

-Opening day isn't the finish line—it's the starting line!
+Opening day isn't the finish line.
+It's the starting line.
 Smart retailers treat site selection as an ongoing learning process.

 Create a performance dashboard that tracks your key metrics against forecasts.
 Are sales matching predictions?
 Is traffic building as expected?
 Are conversion rates where they should be?
 This dashboard becomes your early warning system.

 Use mobile location data to verify if your actual trade area matches what you predicted.
-Sometimes the customers who show up aren't exactly who you expected—which offers valuable insights for future locations.
+Sometimes the customers who show up aren't exactly who you expected, which offers valuable insights for future locations.

 Data-driven site selection has transformed location decisions from gut feelings into strategic science.
-This shift isn't just about using more technology—it's about fundamentally changing how businesses approach their most important real estate decisions.
+This shift isn't just about using more technology.
+It's about fundamentally changing how businesses approach their most important real estate decisions.

-The five-step framework we've outlined throughout this guide isn't just theoretical—it's a practical roadmap that any organization can follow:
+The five-step framework we've outlined throughout this guide isn't just theoretical.
+It's a practical roadmap that any organization can follow:

 - Define your goals and create a thoughtful scoring matrix